 How to Dress?

 The dress code is relatively informal.
 Hardly anyone wears a jacket.
 Long-sleeved shirts and long trousers are usually worn in office environments.
 Women should, however, remember that India is very conservative and dress accordingly.
-Western women who work here often wear Indian dress or conservative Western female clothing, but Western clothing is becoming increasingly acceptable even among women.
+Western women who work here often wear Indian dress or conservative Western female clothing, but Western clothing is becoming increasingly acceptable, even among women.

 What language do people speak?

 English is spoken everywhere, and most people you meet will have been educated in English-medium schools.
 Even the poorer groups in the population usually understand sufficient English, so the language is not a big problem for visitors.
 You could say speaking English here works better than in many European countries.
 This is true in large cities like Chennai, but in rural areas, most people only speak Tamil.
-Unlike other parts of India, very few people speak Hindi.
+Unlike other parts of India, very few people speak any Hindi.

 What’s the weather like?